 In January 2016, the IASB issued IFRS 16 "Leases" which replaces IAS 17 "Leases".
 IFRS 16 will require the recognition of assets and liabilities for most leases.
 The standard will come into effect for years beginning on or after January 1, 2019 with earlier adoption permitted.
+The Company is the process of evaluating the new standard and identifying all of its leases.
 The extent of the impact of adoption of IFRS 16 has not yet been determined.